 AIM-quoted companies are required to adopt a recognised corporate governance code with effect from their admission to trading on AIM.
 However, there is no prescribed corporate governance regime in the UK for AIM companies.
-The Quoted Companies Alliance has published the QCA Corporate Governance Code (the "QCA Code"), a set of corporate governance guidelines, which include a code of best practice, comprising principles intended as a minimum standard, and recommendations for reporting corporate governance matter.
+The Quoted Companies Alliance has published the QCA Corporate Governance Code (the "QCA Code"), a set of corporate governance guidelines, which include a code of best practice, comprising principles intended as a minimum standard, and recommendations for reporting corporate governance matters.

 The directors of Tungsten West PLC (the “Company”) recognise the importance of sound corporate governance commensurate with the size and nature of the Company and the interests of its shareholders and intend to comply with the QCA Code, save as explained below: